What’s Really Going on When You Don’t Quite Feel ‘Good Enough’ – Part Two

 The answer was for me “no” in both instances.
 And I realised, if I was going to do something about it, I needed to change the way I was thinking.
 These questions were my starting point (plus tonnes of conversations, books, podcasts, TED talks and years of working on it!)

-It might sound “simple stupid” but I am willing to bet you’ve probably wrestled with these four (not very helpful) ideas at some point.
-That is, unless you’re too busy focusing on your next big thing:
+It might sound “simple stupid” but I am willing to bet you’ve probably wrestled with these four (not very helpful) thought processes at some point.
+That is, unless you’re too busy focusing on your next big thing – or have quite simply achieved everything you can with your life:

 1. Fear of rejection